aidanbudd/ppisnd/trainingMaterial/zsuzsannaDosztanyi/index.md

      This command download the sequence to your current directory
     - run seg command on your sequence, this will indicate low complexity regions in your sequence  in lower case letters seg P05204.fasta

-(you can take these from PFAM through  uniprot)
+	(or you can take these from PFAM through  uniprot)

 6. Check PFAM domains

 Is there a contradiction between PFAM domain assignments and predicted disorder?